lr42/gentle/roadmap.md

 - [ ] Show a intro wizard on first run.
 Introduce the glow box and allow moving it to wherever the user would like.
 (Introducing the glow box is an idea from Matt.)
+- [x] Add an about entry to the system tray icon.
 - [x] Add a splash screen.
 	- [x] Make this optional in the config.
 - [x] Show the time to the next break in the tool tip for the task bar